oracle-livelabs/sprints/cloud-database-service/sprint-basedb-clone-pdb/sprint-basedb-clone-pdb.md

-# How do I Clone a Pluggable Database (PDB) in an Oracle Base Database Service DB System.
+# How do I Clone a Pluggable Database (PDB) in an Oracle Base Database Service DB System?
 Duration: 5 minutes

 You can clone a PDB in an Oracle Base Database Service DB System using the OCI Console